mrke/NicheMapR/README.md

 R implementation of Niche Mapper software for biophysical modelling Copyright (C) 2018  Michael R. Kearney and Warren P. Porter

-The underlying Fortran source code of this program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of